Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-0.8.0/connection-state-machine.md

 All connections start in `Disconnected` state.

 Depending what state the `NetworkDriver` is in, the `Listening (Passive)` state might be triggered.
 This is when the driver acts like a server listening for incoming connections and data requests.
-And secondly you could try to use the driver to connect to a remote endpoint and then we would invoke another flow of the state machine.
+And secondly you can try to use the driver to connect to a remote endpoint and then we would invoke another flow of the state machine.

 So to give a overview we have two standard scenarios.
 Either you listen for incoming connections or you use and outgoing connection to connect to someone else.